Cloudxtreme/sdc-script/README.md

-Sysdig Cloud scripting library
+Sysdig Cloud Scripting Library
 ===================

-Python library that use the [Sysdig Cloud](https://sysdig.com/) API for run simple tasks on your host.
+The Sysdig Cloud Scripting Library is a python based library that utilizes the [Sysdig Cloud](https://sysdig.com/) API to run simple tasks on your Sysdig Cloud agent enabled host.

 ## Getting started